Smoldering Twigs: The Joy of Setting My Life on Fire

 I dove into personality theory and creativity.
 Psychology and sociology.
 Writing and narrative impact.
 Business and community development.
 The brain and the body.
 Habit formation and success.
 And coaching.
 My stacks of books grew tall and my “to read” pile was (and still is) ready to topple over.
 I pushed myself outside my comfort zone and opened up to new experiences.
 I tried all kinds of new things that made me a little uncomfortable.
 I loosened my white-knuckle grip on getting everything just right and adopted the motto: “Done is better than perfect.”

 Every step of the way I grew, and I gained tools and insights to help others grow too.
 Before I realized what happened, I had turned my twig into a cozy campfire.
 Then that day on the couch, under the watchful gaze of three furry faces, the Universe tossed on the gasoline and it became an inferno.
 What you see here is the life that’s been forged inside of it.
-Everything I am, everything I know, and everything I’ve experienced has come together to form Quiet Creative.
+Everything I am, everything I know, and everything I’ve experienced has come together to form Bold Introvert.

 Basically, I was my first client.
 There was a lot of trial and error which I’ve used to shape the way I coach.
 And these days I’ll often hear this little voice in my ear whisper, “Welcome to the good life.”
 The best part is, that voice is mine.